alainvtr/extended_mistralai_conversation/README.md

 ## Configuration

-1. Edit the file `<config directory>/mistral_prompt.txt` and adapt to your needs
-2. Edit the file `<config directory>/mistral_tools.yaml` and adapt to your needs
 3. Go to Settings then Devices & Services and click on Add Integration
 4. Search for Extended Mistral AI Conversation
-5. Enter your Mistral API key
+5. Enter your Mistral API key and submit
 6. Choose a model among the list available for your account (for a free one, i suggest mistral-small) and submit
 7. Adapt name and room to your choice and submit
 8. Click on the setting gear of the new service Extended Mistral AI Conversation